Show all results...

 Vaccination

-All campers must be vaccinated against Covid-19.
-It is highly recommended that those eligible for boosters receive them before the start of camp.
-Please email your proof of vaccination at least one week prior to the start of your session.
+All campers are strongly recommended to be vaccinated against Covid-19.
+It is also highly recommended that those eligible for boosters receive them before the start of camp.

 Masking